Pirates of the Caribbean: On Stranger Tides: Casting

 New cast members include Ian McShane, who plays the notorious pirate and primary antagonist of the film, Blackbeard, and Penélope Cruz, who plays Angelica, Jack Sparrow's love interest.
 According to Marshall, McShane was chosen because "he can play something evil but there's always humor behind it as well" and the actor accepted the job due to both the "very funny and charming" script and the opportunity to work with Marshall.
-The beard took one hour and a half to get applied, and McShane likened the character's costume to "a real biker pirate—it's all black leather.”
+The beard took one hour and a half to get applied, and McShane likened the character's costume to "a real biker pirate—it's all black leather."
 Marshall said Cruz was the only actress considered for the role, as she fit the description as "an actress who could not only go toe to toe with Johnny and match him, but also needed to be all the things that Jack Sparrow is in a way.
 She needed to be funny and clever and smart and crafty and beautiful", and invited her for the role as they wrapped the production of Nine.
 The actress spent two months working out and learning fencing for the role.
-During filming, Cruz discovered she was pregnant, leading the costume department to redesign her wardrobe to be more elastic and the producers to hire her sister Mónica Cruz to double for Penélope in risky scenes.
-Depp recommended Stephen Graham, who worked with him in Public Enemies, to play Scrum, a Machiavellian pirate and sidekick to Jack Sparrow, and Richard Griffiths for the role of King George II, as Depp was a fan of Griffiths' work on Withnail and I. Sam Claflin, a recent drama school graduate with television experience, was chosen to play the missionary Philip, and British actor Paul Bazely also joined the cast.
-Spanish news website El Pais reported that the film had four Spanish actors: Cruz, Àstrid Bergès-Frisbey, Óscar Jaenada, and Juan Carlos Vellido.
+Cruz was pregnant during filming, leading the costume department to redesign her wardrobe to be more elastic and the producers to hire her sister Mónica Cruz to double for Penélope in risky scenes.
+Depp recommended Stephen Graham, who worked with him in Public Enemies, to play Scrum, a Machiavellian pirate and sidekick to Jack Sparrow, and Richard Griffiths for the role of King George II, as Depp was a fan of Griffiths' work on Withnail and I. Sam Claflin, a recent drama school graduate with television experience, was chosen to play the missionary Philip Swift, and British actor Paul Bazely also joined the cast.
+Spanish news website El País reported that the film had four Spanish actors: Cruz, Àstrid Bergès-Frisbey, Óscar Jaenada, and Juan Carlos Vellido.
 Jaenada was picked for both his work in The Losers and a recommendation by Cruz.

 Casting for mermaids required the actresses to have natural breasts—no implants.
 As Bruckheimer explained to EW, "I don't think they had breast augmentation in the 1700s, [...]
 So it's natural for casting people to say, 'We want real people.'"
 Marshall invited Spanish-French actress Àstrid Bergès-Frisbey to play Syrena after seeing her in a French magazine article on up-and-coming actresses.
 Bergès-Frisbey had to take lessons of English, swimming and breath control for the role.
 The rest of the mermaid portrayers, such as Australian supermodel Gemma Ward, were chosen for having "exotic sense, an otherworldly sensibility, but also under those layers a deadly quality", according to Marshall, and had to take swimming lessons to learn movements such as the dolphin and eggbeater kicks.